 “What’s really magical is when we started getting into these stories and I can see the light in her eyes as she starts remembering them, because she hasn’t spoken about them for 50 years, nobody’s bothered to ask her,” says Horn.
 “This has been an amazing outlet for me.
 I found my voice.
 Honestly, it’s saved my life and made me feel very empowered.”

 Premise: Investigative journalist Connie Walker recounts stories of missing and murdered Indigenous women and girls.
-The podcast recently took home the best serialized story award from the Third Coast International Audio Festival.
+The podcast has picked up many awards, including the Canadian Journalism Foundation’s Jackman Award for Excellence in Journalism, a Canadian Screen Award, the inaugural award for best serialized story at the Third Coast International Audio Festival in Chicago, and was named one of the Best Podcasts of 2018 by Apple Canada.

 Why Indigenous Languages Should Be Taught Alongside French and English